-To ensure that you’re getting the support your body needs to lower blood pressure and maintain healthy blood pressure, I recommend taking targeted nutritional supplements every day.
-My Healthy Blood Pressure Supplementation Program includes the following supplements to help you lower your blood pressure:
+To ensure that you’re getting the support your body needs to reduce blood pressure and maintain healthy blood pressure, I recommend taking targeted natural supplements to lower blood pressure every day.
+My healthy blood pressure supplementation program includes all the natural supplements you might need to ensure stable, healthy blood pressure.

 The “Awesome Foursome” is my name for the supplements coenzyme Q10, L-carnitine, magnesium, and D-ribose, which are crucial for cellular energy production.
 That’s important because the heart requires an immense amount of energy to be its most efficient.
 Everyone with cardiovascular concerns, particularly those trying to lower blood pressure naturally, should take these four supplements daily.

-Nattokinase is derived from the traditional Japanese soy product natto.
+1. Nattokinase is derived from the traditional Japanese soy product natto.
 This supplement helps address one of the most overlooked problems in the development of arterial disease and high blood pressure: hyperviscosity, which refers to thick and sticky blood that moves slowly through the circulatory system.
 Hyperviscosity feeds the inflammatory process that damages arteries, and it also increases the risk of clot formation.
 Nattokinase reinforces the actions of plasmin, your body’s own enzyme that breaks down the clotting agent called fibrin, thereby preventing abnormal thickening of the blood and helping to lower blood pressure.

-Since you need to eat about four cloves of garlic (about four grams) daily to achieve a noticeable blood pressure–lowering effect, a garlic supplement is a great option.
+Since you need to eat about four cloves of garlic (about four grams) daily to achieve a noticeable blood pressure–lowering effect, a garlic supplement is a great natural supplement to lower blood pressure.
 I like enteric-coated softgel garlic capsules (softgels are better absorbed in the body).
 Take 500–1,000 mg daily in divided doses.

+4. Melatonin helps reduce blood pressure during sleep.
 Blood pressure naturally fluctuates over a 24-hour period, and is highest during the day and lowest at night.
 Researchers call this natural drop in pressure a nocturnal dip.
 Some people dip only slightly or not at all, while others dip as much as 20 to 30 percent from their daytime highs.
 The folks in the 20 percent to 30 percent range are called “extreme dippers.”
 Others, just called “dippers,” experience drops of 10 percent to 20 percent.
 And, as it turns out, both extreme dippers and dippers have a much lower rate of death from cardiovascular events.
 What’s more, melatonin—a hormone that contributes to regulation of circadian rhythms—can help you become one of these dippers.

 This study also demonstrated that women who got their folate from dietary sources—such as oranges, leafy greens and beans—did not derive the same benefit as those taking folic acid supplements.
 Most of us only get about 200 mcg in foods, so I recommend taking at least 800 mcg a day in supplement form to promote normal blood pressure levels.